 AMC shares add to rally with strong focus among retail investors

-May 14 (Reuters) - Shares in heavily shorted AMC Entertainment Holdings AMC.N were up 4.0% in heavy trading on Friday, with the cinema operator the top focus on social media forums popular among retail investors.
+May 14 (Reuters) - Shares in heavily shorted AMC Entertainment Holdings AMC.N closed up 1.6% in busy trading on Friday as one analyst raised their price target for the cinema operator's stock, a focus in social media forums popular among retail investors.

-AMC last traded at $13.28 after rising as high as $14.34 earlier in the session, with volume 2.5 times the 10-day moving average and the stock the most-heavily traded on all exchanges.
+AMC last traded at $12.98 after rising as high as $14.34 during the session, with volume 3.2 times the 10-day moving average and the stock the most-heavily traded on all exchanges.

-It gained 23.7% on Thursday after the company said it raised about $428 million from a share sale, capitalizing on retail-driven interest.
+The stock has gained 44% in six sessions.
+It rallied 23.7% on Thursday after raising about $428 million from a share sale.

+B. Riley Securities analyst Eric Wold raised his AMC price target on Friday to $16 from $13, saying the capital raise bolsters its balance sheet.
+Wold is the only analyst of nine with a 'buy' rating on AMC according to Refinitiv.

-While the extra capital should help support the company, MKM Partners analyst Eric Handler called it a "double-edged sword" as the issuance of new shares dilutes equity value.
+Butanother analyst, Eric Handler at MKM Partners called the move a "double-edged sword" as new share issuesdilute equity value.

 "Retail investors have got behind this stock and have created a huge frenzy," said Handler.
 "This is not growth capital; this is survival capital."

-Handler has a "sell" rating on the stock and a $1 price target, compared with the median target of $2 from nine analysts, according to Refinitiv data.
+Handler has a "sell" rating on the stock and a $1 price target compared with the $2 median target.

 AMC shares have been extremely volatile this year, trading in a range of $1.91 to $20.36.
-After rising as much as 920% just in 2021 in late January, the stock was last up about 580% for the first four and a half months of the year.
+After risingas much as 920% by late January, they ended Friday up 512% year-to-date.

-Along with video game retailer GameStop Corp GME.N, AMC was caught up in a surge of buying by retail investors that forced hedge funds shorting the stock to take losses.
+Along with video game retailer GameStop Corp GME.N, AMC was caught up in a surge of retail investor buyingin January that left hedge funds shorting the stock with losses.

 According to Swaggysstocks.com sentiment tracker, AMC was the top trending stock on Reddit's WallStreetBets, which is frequented by retail investors.